US STOCKS-Index futures edge up on euro zone hopes

 A group of investors will rescue embattled market maker Knight Capital Group Inc in a $400 million deal that keeps the company in business, Knight said on Monday, but comes at a huge cost to investors.
 Knight shares fell roughly 30 percent in premarket trading.

-Best Buy shares jumped 25 percent premarket after founder and former Chairman Richard Schulze offered to buy the shares he does not already own in the electronics retailer for $24 to $26 each.

-Cognizant Technology Solutions Corp shares rose more than 10 percent premarket after the information technology services provider raised its full-year adjusted profit forecast.
+Cognizant Technology Solutions Corp shares rose 9.3 percent premarket after the information technology services provider raised its full-year adjusted profit forecast.

+Israel’s Teva Pharmaceutical Industries,the world’s biggest generic drug maker, is being investigated by the U.S. securities regulator over the company’s compliance with a U.S. law that prohibits bribery of foreign officials.

+General Motors sales in China in July rose 15.1 percent, while sales for the first seven months of 2012 rose 11.7 percent to 1.62 million units.